jasoncartercs/URLShortener/README.md

 		"url": "abc.com"
 	}

-It returns a json object that contains the response code the the shortened url:
+It returns a json string that contains the response code the the shortened url:
 {
     "code": 200,
     "data": "https://r.com/ON0Euc"